LouisTsiattalou/TradeDataVis/superseded/README.md

 ### Complexities
 * Price per KG - It should be noted here that it's impossible to have the same number matching up on either side of the commodity code node on the Sankey Diagram and still have detail from both sides.
 Price per KG is a relative quantity, not an absolute one.
 Sankey diagrams are meant to show the flow of an absolute quantity, not a collection of ratios.
 The map is still valuable in this case.
 For H1-2009, we can see that Brazil's GBP/KG value is higher than the UAE, despite the magnitude of UAE's total exports to us dwarfing that of Brazil.

-### TODO
-- [x] Improve query speed on the tool.
-  - [x] Test index-only scan definitions in Initialise\_Data\_Tables.R
-	- [x] Imports
-	- [x] Exports
-	- [x] Arrivals
-	- [x] Dispatches
-- [x] Get SelectizeInputs in numeric order!
-- [x] Change Map to leaflet.js.
-- [x] Enable multi-comcode selection on data tab.
-- [x] Create a test to prevent errors if no data returned by postgres!
-  - [ ] Get modal dialogs to show on success-error use case.
-- [x] Add export support for Non-EU Trade.
-- [ ] Add EU Trade tab.
-- [x] Commodity Code Lookup to include a searchbox, which shows a list of Commodity Codes and their Descriptions matching the search string (lookup on both Commodity Code and Descriptions - eg "Nuts" will show all descriptions containing the token "Nuts" case insensitive, and "010" will show all commodity codes containing string "010").
-  - [x] Enable multi-comcode selection using SelectizeInput.
-- [ ] Within the data tabs, we need:
-  - [x] A Sankey Diagram and World Map, with an option to select between £ Value, Net Weight (KG), Number of Consignments (note this is included in EU files, must aggregate in non-EU files), and Price per Kilo (£/KG).
-Rendered large.
-  - [x] A Legend, with commodity code descriptions for all commodity codes "in play" on the screen at that time.
-  - [x] A time-series chart, which modifies based on reactive selectors and month-slider selections.
-  - [x] Possibly a sliding scale object which enables individual-month analysis within the specified date range.
-I'll need to think about the best way to implement this and whether the performance of the application will be impacted as a result.
-    - [ ] This is currently implemented as a SelectInput - needs to be modified to be a slider (with great difficulty and lots of JS!)
-  - [x] A CSS theme from bootswatch.com, or shiny theme using the shinythemes R package.
-- [ ] Additional Functionality:
-  - [ ] A UK Map, where Commodities and Date Ranges show a "heat-map" showing the value of those selected commodities and which ports they are entering/exiting the UK from.
-Note this is only possible for Non-EU data, as EU data does not contain Port information.
-  - [ ] Ability to export the data driving the visualisations to .csv for download (https://shiny.rstudio.com/gallery/file-download.html).
-- [ ] Backend Functionality:
-  - [ ] Create an automated monthly-updating script which downloads and inserts new monthly trade data into the PostgreSQL database that the visualisations run from.
-Set to run regularly on linux server
-	- [ ] Include VACUUM PostgreSQL statement to improve performance
-  - [ ] Possibly, in future, modify this to run at shorter time scales when that information is made available by HMRC.
-- [ ] QA Spec

 ## Complexities

 ### Commodity Codes